backuppc/cygwin-rsyncd/README.md

 Thanks to Ray Frush, this distribution now comes with the NSIS installer, which wraps everything in a single .exe.
 (See nsis.sourceforge.net.).
 This was based on the NSIS wrapper used by cwRsync.
+This particular version was updated by Yves Ouvrie.

 This distribution includes rsync 3.1.2, and a handful of cygwin 2.6.0 libraries.
 It was built using NSIS 3.0a0.